spidy1310/expenseive/README.md

 ---

-## Hosting

-The app is a static site — no backend required.
-It can be hosted for free on:

-- [GitHub Pages](https://pages.github.com) — push to a repo and enable Pages in settings
-- [Netlify](https://app.netlify.com/drop) — drag and drop the folder
-- [Cloudflare Pages](https://pages.cloudflare.com) — connect your GitHub repo

-A custom domain is optional.
-The free subdomain (e.g. `yourname.github.io/expenseive`) works perfectly and PWA install works on any HTTPS URL.

----

-## Redeploying

-Your data is stored in your browser's `localStorage`, tied to the domain.
-Pushing new code to the repo and redeploying does **not** touch your data.
-You can update the app as many times as you like — existing transactions, budgets, and goals stay intact.

----

 ## Tech Stack

-Vanilla HTML, CSS, and JavaScript — no frameworks, no build step, no dependencies.
+Vanilla HTML, CSS, and JavaScript, no frameworks, no build step, no dependencies.
 The Web Crypto API handles all encryption natively in the browser.

 ```
 expenseive/